AxC1271/mini-TFHE/README.md

 ## Verilog Implementation

-Given how I've explained the encryption and decryption modules, we can design those using Verilog:
+Given how I've explained the encryption and decryption modules, we can design those using Verilog.
+Comments are added for the reader's convenience.

 ```Verilog
 `timescale 1ns / 1ps